elixir-webrtc/ex_webrtc/guides/advanced/debugging.md

 ### 2. Some of my Simulcast layers are not sent at all.

 When using Simulcast in a browser, make sure that you allocate not too little bandwidth for the resolution of the Simulcast layers.
-Otherwise, if the browser deems that there is too little bandwidth available, or that the CPU load is too big, it might decide to just stop sending one of the layers
+Otherwise, if the browser deems that there is too little bandwidth available, or that the CPU load is too big, it might decide to just stop sending one of the layers.
-(usually, the last one).

 ```js
 mediaConstraints = {video: {width: { ideal: 1280 }, height: { ideal: 720 } }, audio: true};